zhaoyangkanshijie/nuxtExample/README.md

 npm run start 成功后改用pm2

-pm2 start npm --name "nuxtExample" -- run start
+pm2 start npm --name "nuxtExample" -- run start --watch

 ## Classic mode for store/ is deprecated and will be removed in Nuxt 3.